Pirates vs. Mets Player Props Betting Odds

 MLB Props Today: New York Mets

-- The Mets' David Peterson (3-7) will make his 14th start of the season.
+- Tylor Megill (6-6) will take to the mound for the Mets and make his 18th start of the season.

-- He has earned a quality start one time in 13 starts this season.
+- In 17 starts this season, he's earned a quality start in three of them.

-- Peterson has eight starts of five or more innings this season in 13 chances.
-He averages 3.6 innings per outing.
+- Megill has started 17 games this season, and he's lasted five or more innings 10 times.
+He averages 4.8 innings per appearance.

-- He has made 19 appearances and finished six of them without allowing an earned run.
+- He has made 17 appearances and finished one of them without allowing an earned run.

 |Opponent